precap/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Next Steps - Examples
 =====================

-Click :doc:`here <examples>` or click the :guilabel:`Next` button to see some concrete examples of automation sequences.
+See the :doc:`examples` page or click the 'Next' button to see some concrete examples of automation sequences.